 As Indian classical music is an oral tradition that can only be transmitted in person from gurus to disciples, it is important to mention the sources of taleem (oral teaching) that have converged in our gharana (lineage).
 The legendary founder of the bansuri in classical Indian music, Pannalal Ghosh, was a disciple of Ustad Allaudin Khan, the founder of the Maihar Gharana.
 Pandit Gour Goswami was a disciple of Pannalal Ghosh, and he became the guru of my guru, Pandit Gopal Roy, and Steve Gorn.

 INDIAN CLASSICAL DANCE

 Eric often accompanies Indian classical dance programs.
 He has experience accompanying Kathak, Odissi, and Bharat Natyam traditional Indian dance programs.
-His work as an accompanist for Indian dance ranges from work with professional acts such as Rajika Puri and Malini Srinavasin to Arangatam ceremonies for young graduates of classical dance training.
+Available for Arangatam ceremonies for young graduates of classical dance training.